KTM Selle Dalla Valle Seat Cover Replacement

 I’ve tried hand power staplers, and electric power staplers, but to really make this job easy, you need to use a pneumatic stapler.
 You don’t need to go overboard with air tool so I just bought the cheapest that would get the job done.
 Porter Cable has a pneumatic stapler for a reasonable price.
 I used the same sized staples that I pulled out.
 They are 1/4 inch deep staples and even though that doesn’t sound big, they bite into the plastic and hold well.

 I had to get creative and use my toy hauler air compressor to use the air stapler.
 To get the seat cover to sit flat and tight, you need to work the cover from front to back.
 It can take several times to get it without ripples in the cover.
 You will also need to trim the cover in some areas.
-The seat cover is made intentionally oversized, so trim the edges so there is not a lot of excess.
-Just like the stock installation, you should be generous with how many staples you use.
+The seat cover is made intentionally oversized, so trim the edges so there is not a lot of excess material.
+You should be generous with how many staples you use.
 I pumped in staples all around the edge of the seat to get it to sit flat and not move.

 After 45 minutes or so of working the seat cover, I was done.
 One thing that threw me off was the Selle Dalla Valle logo on the back of the seat.
-The logo is printed at a slight angle so it can look like the seat cover was not mounted straight.
-The front and back of the logo don’t match up on the opposite side, so it can throw you off when installing it.
+The logo is printed at a slight angle.
+As a result, it can look like the seat cover was not mounted straight.
+The front and back of the logo don’t match up on the opposite side.
+This can also throw you off when installing it.
 Overall I was able to get the seat cover mounted with only some slight ripples that should tighten up over time.
 The texture of the seat cover is much more aggressive than the stock cover.
 It might be from the stock cover having so much time on it, but it definitely felt like there is more grip on the new cover.